APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 			- It should have been clear to UCLA (via constructive notice) that the encampment would not be vacated that evening

-			- If they had really intended on having the encampment cleared, and they new that it would not be, why not take further administrative or security steps to address the encampment?
+			- If they had really intended on having the encampment cleared, and they knew that it would not be, why not take further administrative or security steps to address the encampment?

 				- Because they chose deliberate indifference to the situation